CompuTec/computec-docs/docs/processforce/user-guide/mrp/overview.md

 # Overview

-ProcessForce provides an MRP (Material Requirements Planning) function using its SAP Business One features.
+ProcessForce enhances Material Requirements Planning (MRP) in SAP Business One, leveraging its built-in features for seamless production planning and order management.

 :::warning
-    Please set up Direct Data Access mode if you experience a long response time on opening MRP Wizard when ProcessForce is enabled.
-The problem may occur when there are many Item Master Data records in the system.
+    If you experience delays when opening the MRP Wizard with ProcessForce enabled, consider setting up Direct Data Access mode.
+This can improve response time, especially in systems with a large number of Item Master Data records.

     Click [here](../../administrator-guide/licensing/license-server/direct-access.md) to learn how to set up Direct Access mode for a specific database.
 :::

+---

 ## Introduction

-ProcessForce uses the SAP Business One MRP Wizard and Order Recommendation forms.
+ProcessForce integrates with the SAP Business One MRP Wizard and Order Recommendation forms, maintaining familiar workflows while adding advanced manufacturing functionality.

-When running MRP and using the Order Recommendation form, operate them like you would using just SAP Business One.
+- The MRP Wizard runs as it would in SAP Business One.

-At the stage of Order Recommendation, when creating Production Orders, the function creates ProcessForce Manufacturing Orders.
+- The Order Recommendation form enables the creation of ProcessForce Manufacturing Orders.

-Schedule Manufacturing Orders based on backward scheduling from the required due date calculated by MRP.
+- Manufacturing Orders are scheduled using backward scheduling, ensuring production aligns with required due dates.

 ## Configuration